Full name: Wayne Richard Moore

-In 1952, Wayne Moore was a member of the team from Yale that set a new world record in the 4Ã200 free relay.
-While at Yale, Moore won two individual NCAA individual titles and was a two-time winner at the AAU outdoor championships.
+In 1952, Wayne Moore was a member of the team from Yale that set a world record in the 4Ã200 free relay.
+While at Yale, where he studied economics, Moore won two individual NCAA individual titles and was a two-time winner at the AAU outdoor championships.
 Among his other successes were a silver in the 400 freestyle and a gold in the 4Ã200 freestyle relay at the 1955 Pan American Games.
 At the 1952 Olympics, Moore placed sixth in the 400 free in addition to his gold in the relay.

 |1952 Summer||20||Helsinki||Swimming||Men's 400 metres Freestyle||United States||USA||6|

 |1952 Summer||20||Helsinki||Swimming||Men's 4 Ã 200 metres Freestyle Relay||United States||USA||1||Gold|

-|1952 Summer||20||Helsinki||Swimming||United States||Semi-Finals||Heat Two||1||QU||4:42.0|
+|1952 Summer||20||Helsinki||Swimming||United States||Semi-Finals||Heat Two||1||Q||4:42.0|

-|1952 Summer||20||Helsinki||Swimming||United States||Round One||Heat Eight||1||QU||4:43.2|
+|1952 Summer||20||Helsinki||Swimming||United States||Round One||Heat Eight||1||Q||4:43.2|